RohitSharmaIT/Password-Generator/README.md

 Hello, I'm Rohit Sharma, a web developer with 3 years of experience in the field.
 I'm passionate about building web applications and creating user-friendly interfaces that make people's lives easier.
 My main areas of expertise include front-end and web design.

 ## Skills
-- C++ Programing
+- C++ Programming
-- C Programing
-- Java
-- Problme Solving
+- Problem Solving
 - Data Structure & Algorithm
-- Object Oriented Programing
+- Object Oriented Programming
 - HTML
 - CSS
 - CSS Tailwind
 - JavaScript
-- React
-- Node.js
 ## Feedback

 If you have any feedback, please reach out to me at 28rohitsharmait@gmail.com